What time are your services?

 - Recognize that participation at His table is a “proclaiming of the Lord’s death” (I Corinthians 11:26) and indicates a public agreement and unity with the Biblical teaching of the Sacrament and the faith we confess in this congregation.

-In Christian love and care, and because of pastoral responsibility, anyone wishing to commune here for the first time and is not a member of St. Paul Lutheran Church or a sister Lutheran Church-Missouri Synod congregation, is requested to speak to Pastor Schafer in advance at 410-747-1897 before participating in the Lord’s Supper.
+In Christian love and care, and because of pastoral responsibility, anyone wishing to commune here for the first time and is not a member of St. Paul Lutheran Church or a sister Lutheran Church-Missouri Synod congregation, is requested to speak to the pastor or an elder in advance at 410-747-1897 before participating in the Lord’s Supper.
 Members of the Lutheran Church-Missouri Synod who have already given their public testimony that they agree with our teachings by virtue of their membership in another LCMS congregation are welcome to commune with us, not because they are more worthy, but because they are already members of our commun(ion)ity.

 Who do I contact for assistance or to get answers to my questions?